Lyleregenwetter/BIKED/README.md

 ### Other Preprepared Data
 In case you want to use BIKED but require different processing steps than the generic approach, two other versions of biked are provided besides the standard BIKED_processed data.

 1. **BIKED_raw.csv** contains the raw parameter space of the data after File Standardization (Section 3.2 in the paper).
 This data contains 4791 models and 23813 parameters.
-Due to file size constraints, this raw data is not included in the repo, but can be downloaded from [Dropbox](https://www.dropbox.com/sh/b5y25zdjq9q0890/AABULjSD9ZmK-bmuDwoWua7Ba?dl=0).

 2. **BIKED_reduced.csv** contains the reduced parameter space of the data after parameter space reduction (Section 3.5 in the paper).
 This data contains 4512 models and 1320 parameters.